A paleo chocolate chip cookie recipe that is "melt in your mouth" soft and so delicious!

 Hint: Let the cookies stay on the tray for 5 minutes after they're removed from the oven.
 Cassava cookies need time to set, or else they will fall apart!

-It can be tricky to find paleo chocolate chips.
-I personally don't worry about it and use chocolate chips from Enjoy Life.
+- It can be tricky to find paleo chocolate chips.
+I personally don't worry too much about it and use chocolate chips from Enjoy Life.
+They do have cane sugar, but they have no dairy and no soy, the latter being of upmost importance for me personally.

 There are two pieces of equipment I highly recommend for this recipe.